JaviCervera/wiz3d/README.md

-# Beam
+# Wiz3d

-Beam is a minimalist game engine licensed under the Zlib license.
+Wiz3d is a minimalist game engine licensed under the Zlib license.
 Its main features are:

 * Simple procedural API written in C.
 * OpenGL fixed pipeline graphics.